 Overview

-Fellows choose a research mentor in either basic science or epidemiology and spend most of their time directly in research activities with that mentor, although a portion of their time will be in coursework and seminars directly contributing to their development as a clinician/scientist.
+Fellows will be paired with a research mentor in either basic science or health services research and spend most of their time directly in research activities with that mentor.
+A portion of their time may be in coursework and seminars directly contributing to their development as a potential clinician/scientist.

-During this time fellows will have minimal clinical responsibilities; however, in the first year fellows will attend a high risk breast and ovarian cancer clinic once a month, a multidisciplinary clinic in which a consultation is provided by a team including a gynecologic oncologist, medical oncologist, breast surgeon, and genetics counselor.
+During this time fellows will have minimal clinical responsibilities.
+The exception is monthly participation in a high risk breast and ovarian cancer clinic, a multidisciplinary clinic in which a consultation is provided by a team including a gynecologic oncologist, medical oncologist, breast surgeon, and genetics counselor.

 Fellows are expected to participate in weekly laboratory group meetings, grand rounds, M&M, tumor boards, and monthly journal club, GCRP, and division research meetings.
 All fellows will be encouraged to continue some clinical research projects during their clinical years and will be expected to submit abstracts to selected appropriate meetings during their fellowship, including: